mohamed-amor1/calculator/README.md

 - History log of calculations
 - Responsive design for various screen sizes

-## Prerequisites

-Before you start, ensure you have the following installed:

-- Node.js: Make sure you have Node.js installed.
-You can download it from [nodejs.org](https://nodejs.org/).

 ## Usage

 - Click on the calculator buttons to input numbers and perform operations.